lilhalzy/frontend-systems-lab/README.md

 This project marks a comprehensive transition from traditional client-side data management (Context/Reducer architectures) to a highly performant, resilient architecture powered by **TanStack Query**.

-This project is continuously refactored as new architectural patterns and frontend engineering concepts are explored.
+__*This project is continuously refactored as new architectural patterns and frontend engineering concepts are explored.*__

----

 ## Key Architectural Achievements